93 points | Wine Spectator

 Translated literally, tres viejos means “three old men.”
 At St. Francis, we use it to describe some of our exceptionally old, head-trained Zinfandel vines.
 Each year Winemaker Katie Madigan chooses fruit from three distinct regions across Sonoma County for a special blend in honor of these distinctive vines.
-The Moon Mountain District fruit has bright, herbaceous acidity.
+The Russian River Valley fruit has bright, herbaceous acidity.
 The Sonoma Valley fruit is both dark and intensely flavored.
 The Zinfandel from Alexander Valley is intense and concentrated with wild berry flavors.
 All vines are over 50 years old and are expressive of their growing regions.

 Winemaker Katie Madigan ferments each lot independently in order to allow their unique characteristics to shine.
 She wants this wine to showcase the heritage of Sonoma County Zinfandel.
 After 18 months of aging in French oak barrels, 40% new, this proprietary blend is finalized, reflecting the best of the vintage.